cedi/kkpctl/docs/commandline-usage.md

 ### Describe

 To Describe a cluster.
-This is similar to `get`, however it includes some additional informations about the cluster, like control plane status, node deployment status, and events
+This is similar to `get`, however it includes some additional informations about the cluster, like control plane status, machine deployment status, and events

 ```
 kkpctl describe cluster $cluster_id